 From 1973 to 1979, Mr. Dana served as the Corporate Controller of Bethesda Foundation, a nonprofit nursing home corporation with 22 facilities in seven states.
 As a member of Bethesda's Executive Committee, he participated in management decisions along with his responsibilities for accounting and financial systems, financial reporting, and acquisition analysis.
 Before joining Bethesda, Mr. Dana had been a member of the audit staff in the Tulsa office of a national CPA firm for two years.
 Mr. Dana served in the U.S. Army for three years.

 Mr. Dana served on the Board of Directors for Evangel University for a total of 16 years prior to joining the faculty.
 He has also served as the EU Alumni President and was the 1996 Distinguished Alumnus.
 Mr. Dana was adjunct faculty in 1997-98 for Bellevue University’s Master of Health Care Administration program in Omaha, Nebraska.
 He served on the organizing committee and developed and taught two courses (Decision Support in Health Care Administration and Managerial Accounting for Health Care Administrators)for the first three cohorts of this accelerated program.

-- Chaired the Board of Overseers for the American Health Care Association's (AHCA) National Quality Award Program
+- Chaired the Board of Overseers for the American Health Care Association's (AHCA) National Quality Award Program from 2009 through 2010

-- Served as member of the AHCA Quality Committee
+- Served as member of the AHCA Quality Committee for 15 years

 Top 5 Strengths: